 Speed limits are especially important on rural roads, which are often winding and poorly lit, with hidden intersections or the possibility of animals in the road.
 Unfortunately, drivers on rural roads are some of the most habitual speeders since there are fewer police able to patrol the roads to enforce the speed limits, and rural drivers often have much farther to drive for everyday errands, such as grocery shopping or commuting to work or school.
 Additionally, drivers may tend to speed more on road trips in order to cut down on travel time.
 However, drivers covering long distances may be fatigued, less focused on the road, and have slower reflexes if they have to stop suddenly.
 Speeding further decreases the ability to timely stop in these situations, and therefore increases the incidence of an auto accident and resulting injuries.

 Accidents at higher speeds are more likely to cause serious, and possibly fatal, injuries.
-If you or a loved one are injured in an accident as a result of a speeding driver, you should call The Law Offices of Shane Smith at (770) 487-8999 for a free consultation.
+If you or a loved one are injured in an accident as a result of a speeding driver, you should call Shane Smith Law at (770) 487-8999 for a free consultation.
 As an experienced auto accident attorney in Coweta County, Shane Smith can help you hold speeding drivers responsible and receive the settlement you deserve